Go to the Students section

 As a research student you will be joining a School that is involved with world-leading research in a dynamic and vibrant environment.

-After your UCAS Postgraduate application has been submitted, these documents can be e-mailed directly to the Research Administrator in the Faculty of Technology, Design and Environment (email@example.com).
-Please note that you will need to provide certified translations of any documents which are not in English.
+After you have completed the Oxford Brookes online application, these documents can be e-mailed directly to the Research Administrator in the Faculty of Technology, Design and Environment (firstname.lastname@example.org).

-You can apply for any of our MPhil/PhD programmes at UCAS Postgraduate, the online application system used by Oxford Brookes.
+You can apply for any of our MPhil/PhD programmes via the Oxford Brookes online application system.

 If English is not your first language you will need to provide an IELTS language certificate with an overall score of 6.5 (with no less than 6.0 in any element).